maaz97py/maaz97py/README.md

 * :grinning: I have worked on many Machine Learning projects.

-* :grinning: I am currently enrolled in a Deep Learning course at Devincept.
+* :grinning: I have worked extensively with power BI.

 * :grinning: I am looking for Job opportunities in ML,DL and Data Analytics.

-* :grinning: I am learning computer vision.
+* :grinning: Looking for greener pastures.

 ## Reach me at: